afra123/sign-in-project/README.md

  Sign In flow project Tech assignment
 Implemented using Selenium and Java
 Following tests are automated:
-Sign in with email
+1.Sign in with email
-Sign in with facebook
+2.Sign in with facebook